Marco-Birman-Haiat/lights-out-puzzle/readMe.md

 ## Introduction

 Lights Out Puzzle in the Terminal is a Python project that brings the classic "Lights Out" puzzle to the command-line interface.
 The game challenges users to solve a grid of lights by toggling them on or off.
 Players can either solve the puzzle on their own or request the application to find the solution.
-The project's main goal is to provide a fun and interactive way to learn various Python concepts, including object-oriented programming, data structures, matrix operations, linear algebra Gaussian reduction, and general Python programming.
+The project's main goal is to provide a fun and interactive way to learn various Python concepts, including object-oriented programming, data structures, matrix operations, linear algebra Gaussian elimination, and general Python programming.

 ## Objective